nickryand/vagrant-multi-putty/README.md

  5. Save the key using the filename of "insecure_private_key.ppk".

-Note: If you do not explicity set the config.putty.private_key_path variable, you need to convert the insecure_private_key and store it with the a ".ppk" extension.
+Note: If you do not explicity set the config.putty.private_key_path variable, you need to convert the insecure_private_key and store it with a ".ppk" extension.
 The vagrant-multi-putty plugin appends this extension automatically.

 ## Configuration